-From a side project to a promising gaming startup in fantasy football
+From side project to flourishing fantasy football start-up

-What began as a “buddy project” for Martin Jaglin, Grégory Rota, and Benjamin Fouquet when they launched Mon Petit Gazon (MPG) in 2011, has now become a promising startup with now 15 employees.
+In 2011, Mon Petit Gazon (MPG) began as a “buddy project” for Martin Jaglin, Grégory Rota, and Benjamin Fouquet and has since become a promising startup with over 15 employees.

 Ensuring deliverability to maintain contact with a growing fan base

-Communicating to a growing fan base represented a challenge for the team of MPG, especially in terms of deliverability.
-For this reason they needed to start using segmentation of their contact lists by championship and by language, while maintaining their particular tone of voice.
+Communicating to a growing fan base started becoming a challenge for the team of MPG, especially in terms of deliverability.
+To make the most of their various channels, they started segmenting their contact list by championship and language, and narrowed each channel’s positioning.

 “We needed to segment our communication with very different positioning per channel in order not to be redundant whether it’s email, push notification, in-app alerts, or social media.
-We use Facebook for big announcements, Twitter for delivering news, Instagram for the nice visuals, push notifications for in-game reminders, in-app alerts for product information….” details Jaglin.
+We use Facebook for big announcements, Twitter for delivering news, Instagram for the nice visuals, push notifications for in-game reminders, in-app alerts for product information,” details Martin.

-Leveraging automation to reinforce the close relationship with their audience
+Leveraging automation to reinforce close relationships with their audience

-Shortly after they started using the Sendinblue platform, MPG went on to exploit the benefits of the automation feature.
+Shortly after they started using the Sendinblue platform, MPG started making the most of its automation features.
 With the international expansion of MPG, the team needed to ensure that their specific humorous tone of voice would be maintained across all markets.

-Their weekly newsletter has become a real tradition amongst their 100,000 subscribers
+Their weekly newsletter has become a real tradition for their 100,000 subscribers

 As of today, the team of MPG is proud to have around 100,000 active readers.

-The team of Mon Petit Gazon has unlocked the power of email marketing by making their newsletters a real tradition amongst their target audience, and proof of this is their Thursday newsletter, which is particularly popular and has an average open rate exceeding 35%.
-Besides this, this communication has a large rate of multiple openings, which is often a sign that the email has been forwarded.
+The team at Mon Petit Gazon has unlocked the power of email marketing by making their newsletters a real tradition for their target audience.
+Their Thursday newsletter is particularly popular and has an average open rate exceeding 35%.
+In addition, their newsletters have a high rate of multiple openings, often a sign that the email has been forwarded.

-This proximity created by the team with their audiences generates a large number of responses as well “It’s part of the game and one of our promises!
+This relationship created between the MPG team and their audiences generates a large amount of engagement as well.
+“It’s part of the game and one of our promises!
 We respond to each one of the thousand messages we receive on a weekly basis, event if it takes a long time.
-It’s part of the MPG experience, to chat with the team behind the game” concludes the President.
+It’s part of the MPG experience, to chat with the team behind the game,” concludes the President.